 Normally 99% of all Tunisian entrelac is worked in Tss (Tunisian simple stitch).
 This time I chose to use Tdc because I fell in love with it while working on another design, so I’m going to put it everywhere to see how it behaves.

-Spike single crochet (ssc): Worked exactly like a regular single crochet but the hook is inserted into a stitch or space two or more rows below the current row.
-Draw up the single crochet a little taller than normal so that the work does not bunch up.
+Spike single crochet (ssc): Worked exactly like a regular single crochet but the hook is inserted into a stitch or space one or more rows below the last row worked.
+Draw up the single crochet a little taller than normal so the work does not bunch up.

 Central Motif: